olakara/JekyllMetro/README.md

-JekyllMetro
+Jekyll Metro
 ===========

 Jekyll Metro is a metro inspired theme for [Jekyll](http://jekyllrb.com).

 ## Summary

-Hyde is a theme built on top of bootstrap and other freely available libraries.
+Jekyll Metro is a theme built on top of bootstrap and other freely available libraries.
 Its aimed to provide a fully furnished Jekyll theme for personal or protfolio sites.
 The following libraries have been used in this project:
 	1. Bootstrap
 	2. jQuery